 - Balcony

-For a 2 BDR apartment in the same building, you pay around €4,000 per month.
-In some cases, the prices in the same building vary greatly depending on the orientation (view) and layout.
+For a 2-bedroom apartment in the same building, you pay around €4,000 per month.
+Prices within the same building can vary greatly depending on the orientation (view) and layout.

-Another example, a little more affordable, in the popular Dubai Hills area.
-Here you live close to a large park, a beautiful mall and a golf course.
-In general, the location of Dubai Hills is suitable for everyone, as it is in the middle of the city.
-In the middle between Downtown and Marina / JBR, the two biggest hotspots of the city.
-The total cost including utilities, electricity and internet is around €4,000 per month for a 2 BDR apartment.
+Another example, a bit more affordable, in the popular Dubai Hills area.
+Here you live close to a large park, a beautiful [likely meaning mall or similar amenity, but translated literally], and a golf course.
+Generally, Dubai Hills is suitable for everyone in terms of location, as it is in the middle of the city.
+It's situated halfway between Downtown and Marina/JBR, the two biggest hotspots in the city.
+The total cost, including service charges, electricity, and internet, is around €4,000 per month for a 2-bedroom apartment.

-Apartment prices generally vary greatly depending on location, as mentioned at the beginning, but also on orientation and, of course, size.
-Location is the main factor here, as exclusive locations such as Palm Jumeirah, Emirates Hills, DIFC and similar cost much more.
+Apartment prices generally vary greatly, depending, as already mentioned, on location, but also on orientation and, logically, size.
+Location is the main factor here, because exclusive locations like Palm Jumeirah, Emirates Hills, DIFC, and the like cost accordingly much more.

 Food